The HyperTexts

 Lesbos around 600 BC.
 The homoerotic nature

-of some of her poems have given our modern words "lesbian" and "sapphic"
+of some of her poems have given the words "lesbian" and "sapphic"

 denotations and connotations of female homosexuality.

 But Sappho was far from a one-trick pony.
-The second poem above is timeless and might
+The poems above demonstrate her range.

 William Butler Yeats was the most famous Irish poet of all time, and his